 The rainy season runs from around June to November, and during this time daily rain showers are common; there is also a good chance of tropical storms and hurricanes across the islands.
 Their location in the hurricane zone means the islands are vulnerable to powerful storms every two or three years, whilst hurricanes can hit every two to six years.

-The Caribbean island of St Lucia is home to beautiful, volcanic, palm-fringed beaches, excellent reef-diving sites, countless little luxury resorts and some charming fishing villages.
-With a lush interior featuring soaring mountains, dense rain forest, fertile valleys, and acres of banana plantations, St. Lucia is mostly distinguished by the Pitons - a pair of dramatically tapered mountains on the southwest coast.
+The Caribbean island of St Lucia is home to beautiful volcanic, palm-fringed beaches, excellent reef-diving sites, countless little luxury resorts, and charming fishing villages.
+With a lush interior featuring soaring mountains, dense rain forest, fertile valleys, and acres of banana plantations, St. Lucia is mainly distinguished by the Pitons - a pair of dramatically tapered mountains on the southwest coast.
 Hike through the rainforest to discover magnificent waterfalls, zip-line over forest canopies or see boiling sulphur springs bubble away atop a volcano.
-If you’ve still got the energy for a night out, you will find a lively party scene the north of the island.
+If you've still got the energy for a night out, you will find a lively party scene north of the island.
 Whether you're after romance, rejuvenation or adventure, Saint Lucia is the perfect destination.

 Eastern Caribbean Dollar (XCD; symbol EC$) = 100 cents.
 Notes are in denominations of EC$100, 50, 20, 10 and 5.
 Coins are in denominations of EC$1, and 50, 25, 10, 5, 2 and 1 cents.
 US Dollars are also accepted as legal tender.

 The Eastern Caribbean Dollar is tied to the US Dollar at EC$2.7 to US$1.

 There are no restrictions on the import or export of local or foreign currency.